The Ultimate Guide to Thanksgiving Emails: Ideas & Tips

 Source: Milled

 Wondering how you can wish your customers Happy Thanksgiving and at the same time announce the upcoming sale?
-Here is an aesthetically pleasing email that does just that.
+Here is an esthetically pleasing email that does just that.
 The short copy celebrates the company’s customers and at the same time gently pushes them toward conversion.

 The bottom line